The Number 23: Reception

 The Number 23 has an approval rating of 7% on Rotten Tomatoes based on 189 reviews; the average rating is 3.50/10.
 The site's consensus reads: "Jim Carrey has been sharp in a number of non-comedic roles, but this lurid, overheated, and self serious potboiler is not one of them.
 The Number 23 is clumsy, unengaging, and mostly confusing."
 Audiences surveyed by CinemaScore gave the film a grade of "B−" on scale of A+ to F.

 Of the few critics who liked the film, Richard Roeper and critic George Pennachio of KABC-TV in Los Angeles stand out, as they gave the film a "two thumbs up" rating on the television show Ebert & Roeper (Pennachio was standing in for Roger Ebert due to Ebert's illness).
 However, Michael Phillips, filling in for Ebert on the Worst of 2007 show (aired January 12, 2008) put The Number 23 at No. 7 in his list of the worst (Roeper did not include it in his list).

 Peter Travers of Rolling Stone declared the film the year's worst star vehicle on his list of the Worst Movies of 2007, while Colm Andrew of the Manx Independent said the film "delivers a rambling, confusing narrative with only a few stylistic elements thrown in".
 The film was nominated for two Teen Choice Awards.
 For his performance, Carrey was nominated for the Golden Raspberry Award for Worst Actor at the 28th Golden Raspberry Awards, but lost to Eddie Murphy for Norbit.

 Box office

 On its opening weekend, The Number 23 took in $14,602,867, coming in behind Ghost Rider's second weekend.
 After five weeks of release, the film grossed $35,193,167 at the domestic box office and $42,373,648 overseas, for a worldwide total of $77,566,815.
 The film was released in the United Kingdom on February 23, 2007, and opened on #3, behind Charlotte's Web and Hot Fuzz.

 Home media

 The film was released on DVD on July 24, 2007 and on Blu-ray on October 6, 2009.
+The DVD release was the final release to feature New Line Home Entertainment's Infinifilm label.